hugCarvalho/cafe-app-placeholder/README.md

 ## Cafes & You App
-This is a **placeholder with info for my cafe app private project.** since the repo is private.
+This is a **placeholder with info for my cafe app private project** since the repo is private.
 The **code itself can be shown upon request during an interview process**.

 🛠 Fullstack app with over 10.000 lines of code.
 Built with **React**, **Typescript**, **Supabase**, **Material UI** and **Leaflet** created in 2024.
 ### Optimizations Score